commial/experiments/windows-defender/ASR/README.md

 These functions are called from the MpEngine side, in `HipsManager::LoadRulesFromDatabase` > `CallInitScripts`:
 ![](img/ida_callinitscripts.png)

-We can track the structure instancied in these function to see them used in `HipsManager::IsASRExcludedTarget` > `HipsManager::IsRuleExcludedTarget`, for example.
+We can track the structure instantiated in these function to see them used in `HipsManager::IsASRExcludedTarget` > `HipsManager::IsRuleExcludedTarget`, for example.

 ### Rule example 2: Block Adobe Reader from creating child processes